Kong/terraform-provider-konnect-beta/docs/resources/mesh_multi_zone_service.md

 and whether the values are considered a guaranteed API.
 The value should be a CamelCase string.
 This field may not be empty.
-- `status` (String) status of the condition, one of True, False, Unknown. must be one of ["True", "False", "Unknown"]
+- `status` (String) status of the condition, one of True, False, Unknown.
 - `type` (String) type of condition in CamelCase or in foo.example.com/CamelCase.